 • Deploy this build to the UAT environment for final stakeholder review.

-• If any adjustments are needed, you go back to the application, make changes, and submit them as Version 1.1.
+• If any adjustments are needed, you go back to the project, make changes, and submit them as Version 1.1.

 • Create a new build for Version 1.1, ensuring that the changes are encapsulated separately from the previous version.